 Of course, each wedding’s cost may vary based on destination, guest count, and several other factors.
 Below, we explore many of the costs that separate traditional weddings and destination weddings.

 Destination Wedding vs. Traditional Wedding Costs

 Whether you wed in a church, a ballroom, or an event center, the venue will cost a pretty penny.
-According to The Knot, the average couple spends over $15,000 on venue alone.
+According to The Knot, the average couple spends over one third of their wedding budget on venue alone.
 With destination weddings, this cost can be negligible (even starting at FREE!) if you book an onsite venue as part of an all-inclusive resort-based wedding package.
 Prices for off-site venues vary considerably.

 Which is cheaper?
 Destination weddings, most likely!

 Feeding guests isn’t cheap – especially if your venue requires you to use a specific caterer or meet a minimum spending threshold.
 Experts at WeddingWire claim that the average couple spends $70 per person on catering, and then a whopping $500 on cake/dessert.
 Costs vary depending on number of guests and how they enjoy their meal: buffet-style or plated.

 Food can be pricey, but it’s just the beginning; few expenditures will overwhelm a wedding budget quite like an open bar.
 A cash bar is a viable alternative but could be met with resentment from some guests.
 With a destination wedding, you don’t need to worry about covering drinks; many wedding packages include sparkling wine or champagne and there are promotions that offer complimentary open bar for at least an hour.
 What’s more, all-inclusive accommodations allow guests to order alcoholic beverages to their heart’s delight.